ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Introducing-Turtlesim/Introducing-Turtlesim.rst

 ----

 Do I need rqt to use Turtlesim?
+   No.
-   No. You can use Turtlesim entirely from the command line.
-The rqt tool is recommended because it helps you visualise the instructions you send to the turtle.
+   You can use Turtlesim entirely from the command line.
+   The rqt tool is recommended because it helps you visualize the instructions you send to the turtle.

 Why can I move only one turtle at a time?
    Each ``turtle_teleop_key`` instance controls one turtle namespace.